 Don newspaper article

-Note my Births Mk V .455 sidearm and skull (representing Guns-a-Go-Go) on soldier’s pocket.
-Right, Dustaff attempts landing similar to the one at “Saved by Stream” near Bong Son.
-(U.S. Army PIO)
+Note my British Mk V .455 sidearm and skull (representing Guns-a-Go-Go) on the soldier’s pocket (Right).
+Dustoff attempts a landing similar to the one at “Saved by Stream” near Bong Son (U.S. Army PIO)

 1. I particularly like this chapter.
 Probably due to the insight that you gave with your description of your involvement on the front line, the friends you made during this time and, of course, the photos of you in army fatigues.
 You look in good physical condition and the rations must have agreed with you.
 In high school you were often the first in the lunchroom and the last to leave.